FAQ

 I have a Level 8 degree/master’s in an unrelated field, and I am not a counsellor or psychotherapist.
 Am I eligible for the BSc (Hons)?

-I have a Level 8/Level 9 degree in humanities/social science.
-Am I eligible for a Recognition of Prior Learning (RPL) entry into the final year of the BSc?
+I have a Level 8/Level 9 degree in humanities/social sciences.
+Am I eligible for a Recognition of Prior Learning entry into the final year of the BSc (Hons)?

-I have a Level 8/Level 9 degree in humanities/social science, and I work in the helping professions.
-Am I eligible for a Recognition of Prior Learning (RPL) entry into the final year of the BSc?
+I have a Level 8/9 degree in humanities/social sciences, and I work in the helping professions.
+Am I eligible for a Recognition of Prior Learning entry into the final year of the BSc (Hons)?

-I’ve a master’s but I am not a therapist.
-Can I go straight into the final year of the BSc or enter the MA?
+I have a master’s degree, but I am not a therapist.
+Can I go straight into the final year of the BSc (Hons) or enter one of the master’s programmes?

-How do I request a Recognition of Prior Learning (RPL) entry?
+How do I request a Recognition of Prior Learning entry?

-Our course comparison form is designed to assist you by detailing our modules and providing space for you to indicate any prior learning that you believe aligns with the Learning Outcomes and ECTS credits for the corresponding module.
+Our course comparison form is designed to assist you by detailing our modules and providing space to indicate any prior learning that you believe aligns with the learning outcomes and ECTS credits of the corresponding module.
 When completing the form, please detail any comparable modules you have previously completed.
-A determination of an applicant’s eligibility for an RPL entry route is subject to a full academic audit of their complete application.
+An applicant’s eligibility for an RPL entry route is determined through a full academic audit of their complete application.
 This helps us ensure the RPL offered to you provides a robust, individualised learning plan tailored to your education and training needs.
 For further information, please email [email protected], and we will send you the RPL form.

 Fees